 Choukas who also earned All-NESCAC First Team honors in 2014 and 2015, and was the 2014 NESCAC Rookie of the Year in 2014, tied for third place with a two-round score of 147 in the 2017-18 NESCAC Qualifier and won the Ekwanok College Tournament in the fall.
 He is also a three-time, NESCAC All-Academic honoree and received NESCAC All-Sportsmanship recognition in 2015-16 and this season.
 An alum of Hanover High School, Rosenfield graduated from Trinity in May with a degree in economics.
 He is the son of Kerry Riess and Michael Choukas.

-Kelly was the medalist at the NESCAC Qualifier with rounds of 75 and 68 (143) and finished in a tie with Rosenfield for medalist honors at the NESCAC Championships.
+Kelly was the individual medalist at the NESCAC Fall Qualifier with a two-round score of 143 and tied Rosenfield for first place overall at the NESCAC Championship Tournament in the spring.
 Kelly posted scores of 73 and 72 (145) to help Trinity claim the NESCAC title.
-Kelly owns a 75.5 scoring average heading into the NCAA Championship.
-A graduate of Belmont High School, he is the son of Kristen Ferris and Kevin Kelly.
+An alum of Belmont High School, Kelly graduated from Trinity in May with a degree in economics.
+He is the son of Kristen Ferris and Kevin Kelly.